-¶260. c.
+- ¶252. c.
 Dental.
-Each employee who is enrolled in the dental plan shall pay 20% of the premium cost share or premium equivalent.
+Each employee who is enrolled in the dental plan shall pay 25% of the premium cost share or premium equivalent. - ¶253.

-¶261.
 The City shall provide a premium cost sharing plan on a pre-tax basis.
-The City shall also establish such plan(s) as are required to allow employees to elect participation in:

-¶262. i.
-A flexible spending account, with a five thousand dollar (\$5,000) per plan year limit on medical expense reimbursements; and/or

-¶263.ii.A dependent care assistance plan with a five thousand dollar (\$5,000) per plan year limit.
+The City shall also establish such plan(s) as are required to allow employees to elect participation in: - ¶254. i.
+A flexible spending account, with the maximum dollar amount limit permitted pursuant to IRS regulations; and/or - ¶255. ii.
+A dependent care assistance plan with the maximum dollar amount limit permitted pursuant to IRS regulations. - ¶256.

-¶264.
 These plans shall be established and administered in accordance with Internal Revenue Code requirements.

-¶265.
+The flexible spending account on medical expense reimbursements is not available to employees participating in the HDHP-HSA.
+Employee may earn incentives in each plan year under the MotivateMe Program or any other similar program offered on a voluntary basis to members. - ¶257.
+If the Board received notice that the total cost of a group health plan or plans offered under this contract will trigger an excise tax under Internal Revenue Code Section 4980I, or any other local, state or federal statute or regulation, during the term of this contract, the Board and the Association will, upon request of the Board, engage in mid-term negotiations regarding the impact of such excise tax, in accordance with the Teacher Negotiation Act, Section 10-153f of the Connecticut General Statutes. - ¶258.
 Section 2.
 The City may elect to change insurance carrier(s)/administrator(s) during the life of this Agreement for any of the benefits specified in this Article, provided the coverage is at least comparable to the coverage in effect immediately prior to the change.
 "Comparable" means same overall plan design, equivalent benefit levels as to each of the major elements of the plan, and comparable value (balancing off pluses and minus) as to the remaining elements of the plan.
 The City agrees to give the Union reasonable notice and to discuss with the Union prior to any change in carrier(s)/administrator(s).
 In the event of a dispute over the interpretation or application of this Section, the Union may, within thirty (30) days after being notified of a health insurance change, request grievance arbitration without proceeding through the initial steps of the grievance procedure.
 The request for arbitration shall include a listing of the element or elements of the plan that the Union claims are not "comparable" to the pre-existing plan.
 Arbitration shall be conducted by a mutually acceptable arbitrator, or if none can be agreed upon within five (5) business days of the Union's notice of arbitration, by the Alternative Dispute Resolution Center in accordance with its rules and procedures.
 The costs of arbitration shall be shared equally by the parties, but at no time shall the cost to the Union exceed \$5,000.
 The network of providers must be seventy-five percent (75%) of the network on July 1, 2006.
 The following shall be excluded in determining whether a plan is "comparable": out-of-state reciprocal arrangements for non-emergency care, provided that there is at least one plan option that includes out-of-state reciprocal arrangements; claims processing; plan documents, definitions and wording.